 \section{Introduction}

-Culture has emerged as a prominent subject within recent economic literature (for reviews, see \citealp{fernandez2011handbook} and \citealp{acemoglu2021culture}).
-Traditionally, scholars have conceptualized culture as encompassing stable values, norms, attitudes, and orientations that have long-lasting implications for the economy and politics \citep[][]{GuisoSapienzaZingales2006, GuisoSapienzaZingales2009, FernandezFogli2006, FernandezFogli2009}.
-However, there is also a growing body of research that explores the potential for rapid and discontinuous cultural change, as well as its capacity to adapt to new institutional frameworks or political factors \citep[][]{AlganCahuc2010, fernandez2013cultural, Bau2021, acemoglu2021culture, JaschkeSardoschauTabellini2022}.
+Culture has become an increasingly prominent topic in the economics literature (for reviews, see \citealp{fernandez2011handbook}; \citealp{acemoglu2021culture}).
+Traditionally, scholars have conceptualized culture as a set of persistent values, norms, attitudes, and orientations that exert long-term influence on economic and political outcomes \citep[][]{GuisoSapienzaZingales2006, GuisoSapienzaZingales2009, FernandezFogli2006, FernandezFogli2009}.
+However, a growing body of research highlights the potential for rapid and discontinuous cultural change, as well as the responsiveness of culture to institutional and political developments \citep[][]{AlganCahuc2010, fernandez2013cultural, Bau2021, acemoglu2021culture, JaschkeSardoschauTabellini2022}.